Make AtoM's clipboard work with the Varnish Cache web application accelerator

 - The clipboard sending message is now shown in an alert instead of redirecting (which is automatically removed on success/error of the sending request).

-#8 Updated by José Raddaoui Marín 11 months ago
+#8 Updated by José Raddaoui Marín almost 2 years ago

 Extra notes for testing/documentation: